Disposable vape device on top of a wooden block being struck by a wooden gavel.

 The press release goes on further to summarise the latest vaping bill and the powers granted if passed through the House of Commons and House of Lords as highlighted below.

-2024 Disposable vape bill plans to:
+The disposable vape bill plans to:

 • Ban disposable vapes